-The physicians in the ER at Memorial Hospital of Tampa are experts in identifying the type of stroke a patient is experiencing and administering the proper treatment.
+The physicians in the ER at HCA Florida South Tampa Hospital are experts in identifying the type of stroke a patient is experiencing and administering the proper treatment.
 When an ischemic stroke is diagnosed, the primary goal in treatment is to open up the blockage through clot-busting medication or a minimally invasive procedure, if needed.
 Alternatively, the goal in treating patients with a hemorrhagic stroke is to relieve the excess pressure being put on the brain by the bleeding from an artery or aneurysm.
 In severe cases of a hemorrhagic stroke, surgical procedures, such as aneurysm coiling, may be needed.

 Common signs of a stroke